"

 Step 5: Close Confidently and Respectfully

-End your follow-up by clearly restating your enthusiasm and expressing openness for next steps.
+End your follow-up by restating your enthusiasm and expressing openness for next steps.
 Keep it professional, confident, and respectful.

 Weak closing: